jlevy/og-equity-compensation/README.md

 More mature but still fast-growing companies find offering compensation linked to ownership is more attractive than high cash compensation to many candidates.

 With the hope for growth, however, also comes **risk**.
-Fast-growing large companies often hit hard times.
+Large, fast-growing companies often hit hard times.
 And [startups](#startups-and-growth) routinely fail or yield no returns for investors or workers.
 According to [a report](http://fortune.com/2017/06/27/startup-advice-data-failure/)